-REMEDIATION/ MITIGATION ICs implemented via Master Lease and subsequent FOSLs.
+REMEDIATION STATES MITIGATION STATES MITIGATION STATES AND ADMINISTRATION STATES AND ADMINISTRAT ICs implemented via Master Lease and subsequent FOSLs.
+No further remediation necessary.
+ICs implemented via Master Lease and subsequent FOSLs.
 No further remediation necessary ICs implemented via Master Lease and subsequent FOSLs.
-No further remediation necessary ICs implemented via Master Lease and subsequent FOSLs.
-No further remediation necessary ICs implemented via Master Lease and subsequent FOSLs.
-No further remediation necessary 3010 4 11 S S S S S S S S S S S S S S S S S S S This subparcel is associated with Building 195.
-The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for recreational or industrial reuse, but did present unacceptable risk for residential reuse.
-The MI ROD called for remedial action in the form of ICs to maintain a boundary fence around Parcel 3 and to prevent residential or daycare operations reuse.
-Although EPA concurred via letter dated March 13.
-1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in 2002 to change this subparcel.
-Trom Category 1 to Category 1 described.
-This subparcel is associated with Building 196.
-The Mi RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for recreational or industrial reuse, but did present unacceptable risk for residential reuse.
-The MI ROD called for remedial action in the form of ICs to maintain a boundary fence around Parcel 3 and to prevent residential or daycare operations reuse.
-Although EPA concurred via letter dated March 13, 1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in 2002 to change this subparcel. from Category 1 to Category 4 based on implementation of the ICs.
-This subparcel is associated with Building 198.
-The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risk for recreational or industrial reuse, but did present unacceptable risk for recreational or industrial reuse, but did present unacceptable risk for recreational or industrial reuse.
-But did present in the form of ICs to maintain a boundary fence around Parcel 3 and to in the form of ICs to maintain a boundary fence around Parcel 3 and to prevent residential or daycare operations reuse.
-Although EPA concurred via letter dated March 13, 1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in 2002 to change this subparcel subparcel.
-This subparcel is associated with the golf course pond that receives surface water runoff from the golf course and southeast portion of the MI.
-The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risk for recreational or industrial reuse, but did present unacceptable risk for recreational or industrial calls for remedial action in the form of ICs to maintain a boundary fence around Parcel 3 and to prevent residential or daycare operations reuse.
-In 2002, the BCT concurred to change this subparcel from Category 7 to Category 4 based on implementation of the ICs.
-FACILITY Building 195 Building 196 Building 198 Golf Course Pond APPROXIMATE SIZE 0 10 0 02 0 0 0 1 0 23 LOCATION (x y coordinates) 312 31.2 31.2 32.5 SUBPARCEL NUMBER AND 3 2(4) 3 3(4) 34(4) 38(4)
+No further remediation necessary.
+BASIS ¢ This subparcel is associated with Building 193.
+There has been no documented release or disposal of hazardous substances or petroleum products; nor has there been migration from an adjacent property of hazardous substances or petroleum products.
+The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable nisks for recreational or industrial reuse, but did present unacceptable nisk for recreational or industrial reuse, but did present unacceptable nisk for residential reuse.
+The MI ROD called for remedial action in the form of ICs to maintain a boundary fence around Parcel 3, to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
+Although EPA concurred via letter dated March 13, 1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in 2002 to change this subparcel from Category 1 to Category 4 based on implementation of the ICs.
+This subparcel is associated with Building 195.
+There has been no documented release or disposal of hazardous substances or petroleum products; nor has there been migration from an adjacent property of hazardous substances or petroleum products.
+The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for recreational or industrial reuse, but did present unacceptable in sk for residential reuse.
+The MI ROD called for remedial action in the form of ICs to maintain a boundary fence around Parcel 3, to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
+Although EPA concurred via letter dated March 13, 1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in 2002 to change this subparcel from Category 1 to Category 4 based on implementation of the ICs This subparcel is associated with Building 196.
+There has been no documented release or disposal of hazardous substances or petroleum products; nor has there been migration from an adjacent property of hazardous substances or petroleum products.
+The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for recreational or industrial reuse, but did present unacceptable nisk for residential reuse.
+The MI ROD called for remedial action in the form of ICs to maintain a boundary fence around Parcel 3, to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse and to prevent residential or daycare operations reuse Although EPA concurred via letter dated March 13, 1997, with the CERFA letter report that designated this subparcel Category 1, the BCT concurred in implementation of the ICs.
+FACILITY Building 193 Building 195 Building 196 APPROXIMATE SIZE b (acres) 0.01 010 0 02 LOCATION (x, y coordinates) 32,2 31,2 31,2 SUBPARCEL NUMBER AND LABEL 3 1(4) 3.2(4) 3.3(4)